sivasaiyadav8143/sivasaiyadav8143.github.io/index.md

 ---

 ## 🔍 What I Do
-- Build and deploy **AI/ML models** for real‑world use cases
+- AI/ML model development and deployment
-- Design **RAG chatbots**, semantic search systems, and LLM pipelines
+- RAG chatbots and semantic search systems
-- Develop **data engineering workflows**, ETL pipelines, and automation tools
+- Data engineering workflows and automation
-- Create **educational content** and technical articles
+- NLP tools and model pipelines
-- Solve complex engineering problems with clarity and precision
+- Technical writing and educational content

 ---